HatemAhmed10/SQL/project2/README.md

-# SQL
+# SQLJoins
-In This repository , I will make more Projects used SQL .
+In this lesson you will be:

+Creating Joins
+Using Primary - Foreign Keys
+Integrating Aliases
+Evaluating Various Join Types
+Integrating Filters with Joins